Changing expectations... Remote physiotherapy from Help@hand case study

 Yet because the leg pain had been going on so long and had become debilitating, he was worried that booking in to see a physiotherapist at a hospital or clinic might involve a time-consuming course of treatment.
 That could mean multiple absences from work to attend appointments he could ill afford.

-Fortunately, the employee was covered by a Unum Group Income Protection policy, meaning he had access to Help@hand, Unum’s health and wellbeing app powered by Square Health.
+Fortunately, the employee was covered by a Unum Group Income Protection policy, meaning he had access to Help@hand from Unum, the health and wellbeing app powered by Square Health.1

 Using Help@hand, the employee booked a video appointment with a UK-based physiotherapist to discuss his upper leg pain the following day.